ariary/JSextractor/README.md

 ## Enhancement 🛣️

 * Line counter is not working perfectly and must be improved
-* Configure the TUI, enable to make post request with parameters etc (parameterize requests, Only GET currently)
 * Beautify js? (jse is only for gathering js, maybe it is a better idea to not add other features)